KhronosGroup/glTF/specification/README.md

 The glTF asset defines one or more *nodes*, that is, the objects comprising the scene to render.

-Each node can contain one or more meshes, a skin, a joint name, or a camera, defined in the `meshes`, `instanceSkin`, `jointName`, and `camera` properties, respectively.
+Each node can contain one or more meshes, a skin instance, a joint name, or a camera, defined in the `meshes`, `skeletons`, `skin`, `jointName`, and `camera` properties, respectively.

 Nodes have a optional `name` property.